gis4dis/poster/apps/processing/ala/management/commands/README.md

 anomaly_detect(list_obss, detector_method='default_detector')
 ```
 *list_obss*:A list of Observation objects made by SELECT code (Sort by time series)
-*detector_method*:The anomaly method you choose, default is "???//TODO"
+*detector_method*:The anomaly method you choose, default is "default_detector", which is a method considered both Exponential Moving Avg and derivative.

 return:A list of Anomaly Score(same index as _list_obss_)